Ahmed Mulay Ali Hamadi

-Ahmed Mulay Ali Hamadi (مولاي أحمد علي حمادي; born 1954) is the current Sahrawi ambassador to Mexico, with a base in Mexico City.
-He is a licenciate on International Relations by the UNAM, and a member of the "Mexican Academy of International Law".
+Ahmed Mulay Ali Hamadi (مولاي أحمد علي حمادي; born 1954) is a Sahrawi diplomat and writer.
+He is Director General for Latin America and the Caribbean at the Ministry of Foreign Affairs of the Sahrawi Arab Democratic Republic.
+He was Sahrawi ambassador to Mexico, with a base in Mexico City, between 2004 and 2020.
+He is a licenciate on International Relations by the UNAM, and a member of the Mexican Academy of International Law.
 Apart from his diplomatic career, Mulay Ali is also a writer in Spanish language, with books published in Mexico.

 Personal life

 Mulay Ali was born in 1954 in Hagunia, a town near El Aaiun, the capital of the territory.
 In 1976, he was among the Polisario Front militants helping the Sahrawi civilians who were fleeing from the cities occupied by Morocco.
 In 1997, he was an observer of the identification process in El Aaiun for the planned self-determination referendum, and saw his mother and daughter for the first time since 1976.

 Diplomatic postings

 From 2001 to 2004, he was the POLISARIO Delegate in Madrid, Spain.
 In August 2004, he was designated as Sahrawi resident ambassador in the United Mexican States, replacing Bachari Saleh.